-In the first session we will collaboratively set goals that are appropriate for the coaching process, then I will ask a series of empowering questions to help explore blocks and opportunities, and to close the session we will highlight new awareness and design actions and experiments to move forward with the work outside of the session.
+In the first session the coach and client will collaboratively set goals that are appropriate for the coaching process, then the coach will ask a series of empowering questions to help explore blocks and opportunities, and the session will close by highlighting new awareness and designing actions and experiments to move forward with the work outside of the session.

 The coach and client partner to work through overcoming obstacles and achieving goals.
 The client is the expert in their life experience and who they are.
 The coach is an expert in a creative, thought-provoking process that inspires clients to expand their personal and professional potential.
 The coach believes the client has the most powerful answers already within and the client trusts the coach to facilitate and create the space to learn and move forward.